nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 If a SOAK test is performed, results SHALL be provided.

-*note the test profile differs according to the supplier, based on the proportion of patient population whose GP records are held with that supplier.
-It would not be fair to test a large supplier's system against a usage profile based on the population of a small supplier.
+<sup>1</sup>Note, V&P test profiles will differ according to the supplier based on the proportion of patient population whose GP records are held with that supplier.

 ## External Documents / Policy Documents ##